carolrochafloro/sistema-dindin-gestaofinanceira-cubos/README.md

 - Validação de senha para deletar a conta;
 - Verificações de segurança da senha com mínimo de caracteres de diferentes tipos;
 - Validação do formato do e-mail.

+# DinDin System - Financial Management{#ingles}
+Refactoring of the Module 3 challenge from the Back-End Software Development course at Cubos Academy after the end of the course.

+## About the System
+It is a RESTful API using express.js that allows user registration, modification, and deletion, login, registration, listing, detailing, modification, and deletion of transactions, and obtaining a transaction statement.

+## Libraries
+nodemon: development environment;
+jsonwebtoken: token creation;
+bcrypt: hash creation for passwords;
+node-postgres: integration with PostgreSQL;
+dotenv: load environment variables;
+knex: query builder, supports DB migration and prevents SQL injection using placeholders, as well as making code reading and writing easier by abstracting SQL.
+cors: enabling CORS (cross-origin resource sharing);

+## Routes
+### Users
+`POST /usuario`
+Creates a new user in the system.
+Receives an object with the following mandatory data in the body:

+*{
+"name": "Carol",
+"email": "carol@email.com",
+"password": "123abc"
+}*

+The password is stored encrypted.
+All fields must be strings.
+The email cannot be in another user's registration.

+Returns the ID, name, and email of the registered user.

+`POST /login`
+Receives an object with email and password in the body.
+Both data must be strings and are mandatory.

+*{
+"email": "carol@email.com",
+"password": "123abc"
+}*

+Returns the ID, name, and email of the logged-in user and the bearer token with an expiration of 6 hours.

+The following routes go through authentication validation.

+`GET /usuario`
+Receives the user ID in the bearer token and returns the ID, name, and email of the logged-in user.

+`PUT /usuario`
+Changes the data of the logged-in user through the ID received in the bearer token.
+Receives an object with the following information in the body:

+*{
+"name": "Carol",
+"email": "carol@email.com",
+"password": "123abc"
+}*

+The password is stored encrypted.
+All fields must be strings.
+The email can remain the same or be changed.

+Returns the ID, name, and email of the altered user.

+`DELETE /usuario`
+Deletes the account of the logged-in user, receiving the ID through the bearer token.
+Does not receive data in the body.

+## Transactions
+Under construction

+## Coming Soon
+- Password validation to delete the account;
+- Password security checks with a minimum number of characters of different types;
+- Email format validation;
+- Unity and integration tests with jest;